 - Knitting into the Mystery – The Board of Deacons sponsors this ministry group which meets twice each month for fellowship and to knit prayer shawls, dish clothes and other pocket projects.
 If you can knit or crochet, or would love to learn how, this is the group for you!
 Prayers for peace and comfort are knitted directly into the fabric by each knitter.
 Knitting directions and a materials list are provided by the church.
 For more information about this ministry, please contact Sandy Dahl at 515-981-5410.
 The group meets every other Wednesday, from 6:30–8:00 p.m., in the 39th Street Lobby.

-- LOGOS Activities: If you are interested in having a great time with wonderful youth or perhaps inspiring our children, then Central is where you want to be!
+- LOGOS program & activities: If you are interested in having a great time with wonderful youth or perhaps inspiring our children, then Central is where you want to be!
 We plan fun events, from hay rides to bonfires to kite flying.
 We also reach out to church members and through mission projects in our community.
 Finding fellowship in the church setting is a certain way to keep children and youth connected to their faith and helps to insure a lasting connection into their adult life.
-We have great meals and rides in “Old Blue” (the church bus).

 - Membership Committee